ffquintella/adrapi/README.md

     - _start (int) - Results index to start form
     - _end (int) - Results index to end form
 - GET - /api/groups/:group - Gets the group's details
+- GET - /api/groups/:group/exists - Returns code 200 if true and 404 if false.
+- GET - /api/groups/:group/members - Returns a list of the DNs of the groups members.

 ## Author
 Felipe F Quintella